BackupTheBerlios/grouter-svn/trunk/grouter/modules/core/core-domain/src/main/sql/readme.txt

 3. Grant grouter user
 As root create a mingle user
-mysql -u root -pdmnb330  mysql
+mysql -u root -pdmnb330  grouter
 Then create the grouter user with (INSERT...) mysql> GRANT ALL PRIVILEGES ON grouter.* TO 'grouter'@'localhost'  IDENTIFIED BY 'grouter' WITH GRANT OPTION;